keystristian23-design/AlphaBlade-Snipe-Bot/README.md

 # AlphaBlade Pump Sniper

-Live-ready Solana meme coin sniping bot for Pump.fun.
+Live bot for trading meme coins on Pump.fun using Phantom wallet.